Inte24/Data-Analysis-Project/RESULTS.md

 ### Key Observations

-- **Apatite-dominant particles** (top left): Show the **highest predicted floatability** with median log-hazard values centered around +0.2 to +0.4.
+- **Apatite-dominant particles** (top left): Show the highest predicted floatability with median log-hazard values centered around +0.2 to +0.4.
 The CA stream (first concentrate) shows the widest spread, indicating a mix of highly floatable and moderately floatable apatite particles.
 The TD (tailings) stream shows notably lower predicted values, consistent with unfloated apatite being locked with gangue minerals.

 - **Calcite, Dolomite, Pyrite-dominant particles**: These groups show **uniformly negative** predicted log-hazards (around −0.3 to −0.4), indicating slow flotation.
 There is minimal distinction between streams, suggesting the model predicts low floatability regardless of where these particles actually end up.

-- **Quartz and Albite-dominant particles**: Show the **most negative** predicted values (around −0.8 to −0.9), confirming these silicate gangue minerals are the least floatable.
+- **Quartz and Albite-dominant particles**: Show the most negative predicted values (around −0.8 to −0.9), confirming these silicate gangue minerals are the least floatable.
 Both show very tight distributions with few outliers.

 - **Actinolite, Biotite, Chalcopyrite-dominant particles**: All show moderately negative predicted log-hazards (around −0.3 to −0.5), with Chalcopyrite showing slightly more variation due to its sulfide character.

 ### Physical Interpretation

-The model clearly separates **apatite-dominant particles** (positive predicted flotation) from **all gangue-dominant particles** (negative predicted flotation).
-This separation is the fundamental basis of the flotation process — the model has learned to distinguish the ore mineral from gangue based on particle properties.
+The model clearly separates apatite-dominant particles (positive predicted flotation) from all gangue-dominant particles (negative predicted flotation).
+This separation is the fundamental basis of the flotation process, the model has learned to distinguish the ore mineral from gangue based on particle properties.

 ---